-(Age) warts and skin tags
+(Age) warts and benign skin changes

 Warts on hands and feet (Verruca vulgares et plantares)